RHaigh/NewsAPI_scraper/README.md

 # Python Configuration
 Author: Richard Haigh

-Date of Initial Upload:
+Date of Initial Upload: 09/04/2020

 Written: Python 3.7
 Packages: dash v1.9.1, dash-core-components v1.8.1, dash-html-components v1.0.2, dash-table v4.6.1, newsapi v0.1.1, datetime v4.3, pandas v0.25.3

+Utilise pip install/update to ensure packages are in line with versions given.
+Enter in API key and you should be able to run the Dash app within your local drive.

-The NewsAPI limits get_everything() requests to 100 at a time.
+The NewsAPI limits get_everything() requests to 100 per request.
 This means search requests will be limited to the first 100 that have been published within the date/time range chosen.
 These will then be conditionally filtered by searh input criteria.

 An in-depth guide to custom python requests to the news API library can be found at: https://newsapi.org/docs/client-libraries/python